swizzlevixen/ae-expressions/README.md

 - Adobe [After Effects Scripting Forum](http://forums.adobe.com/community/aftereffects_general_discussion/ae_scripting)
 - [aescripts + aeplugins](http://aescripts.com) marketplace for people to sell (or give away) their scripts.
 - [Redefinery](http://www.redefinery.com/ae/) scripts by Jeff Almasol

-## Tips

-- In After Effects CC 2015 (13.5) or later (released 2015-06-26), [Adobe has improved error handling in expressions](http://blogs.adobe.com/aftereffects/2015/06/changes-to-expressions-in-after-effects-cc-2015-13-5.html).
-Go to **After Effects CC > Preferences > General…** and check the box for **Enable JavaScript Debugger**.
-- [Expressionist](http://aescripts.com/expressionist/) — Remco Janssen has written a new expression editor, that gives you a window inside AE with basic IDE features such as syntax highlighting, line numbers and multiple cursors. $40, released 2016-03-03.